| || |

 Leslie E. Williams

-Assistant Professor of Dance Office: Mary Moody Northen Hall, Room 269
+Associate Professor of Dance Office: Mary Moody Northen Hall, Room 269

 Professional Profile Williams joined the WTAMU faculty in 2006.
 A native of the Texas Panhandle, she received her training at Interlochen Arts Academy and numerous summer programs.
 She obtained a bachelor of fine arts degree from WTAMU and a master of fine arts degree from the University of Michigan.
 Before coming to WTAMU to teach the next generation of young dancers, she danced—and continues to—with Peter Sparling Dance Company of Ann Arbor, Mich., while teaching in many colleges and universities in southeast Michigan.
 A passionate teacher who draws on life experiences, Williams creates work entwined with humor, sorrow and real life.